Unlocking the Potential of Difficulty Prior in RL-based Multimodal Reasoning: Case Study

 \section{Case Study}

 In this section, we aim to offer various representative cases of model response to more intuitively demonstrate the impact of our method on reasoning capability and thinking patterns.

-\textbf{Longer Thinking and Less Nonsense on Challenging Problem.} As depicted in Fig.\ref{app:case_longer}, our method markedly promotes the long-chain thinking capability (from $479$ tokens to \textbf{$687$} tokens, an increase of about \textbf{40\%}).
+\textbf{More Thoughtful Reasoning on Complex Problems.} As depicted in Fig.\ref{app:case_longer} and Fig.\ref{app:case_underthinking}, our method markedly promotes the long-chain thinking capability (from $479$ to \textbf{$687$} tokens, from $642$ to $855$ tokens, both having an increase of over \textbf{30\%}).
 More importantly, it helps to avoid the fatal issues of hallucination, spurious assumptions or ill‑founded leaps frequently found in the \textit{incorrect} predictions from \texttt{Base Model}.
 By steering the model toward deliberate, step‑by‑step analysis, our method both enriches the explanatory trace and ultimately yields the correct answer.

 \textbf{More Concise Reasoning on Simple Problem.} A competent reasoning model should not only think deeply when required, but also curb needless verbosity on relatively easy tasks, thereby enabling adaptive computation and faster inference at deployment stage.
 We provide two intuitive examples, each of which includes a prediction from the \texttt{Base Model} and another from our model to facilitate a clear comparison.
 In the Fig.\ref{app:case_concise_right_wrong} (Wrong\textit{vs.}Right), the \texttt{Base Model} expends excessive effort on raw arithmetic yet neglects to verify the correctness of logic.
 In contrast, our model pinpoints and then focuses on these critical steps, effectively redirecting the flawed reasoning toward final proper solution.
 In the Fig.\ref{app:case_concise} (Right\textit{vs.}Right), our method omits unnecessary answer-matching steps and presents a more streamlined and natural reasoning to further minimize computational overhead while maintaining accuracy.